jordanbrock/jordanbrock.github.com/_posts/2008-06-06-radiohead-via-old-electronic-equipment.markdown

 - Tech
 ---

-p.
  A couple of months ago, Radiohead held a contest to remix "Nude", a track from their "In Rainbows" album.
 It was a particularly difficult song to remix, due to the fact that it is in 6/8 time.
 James Houston decided to take a _completely_ different approach from everyone else, and rigged up an old ZX Spectrum, a scanner, a dot matrix printer and an array of hard drives to play the song.
 The result is just mind blowing.

-	p.
 Bear with the first minute or so of the video.
 It's the sound of it loading on the Sinclair ... which is a sound a lot of the _cough_ older _cough_ programmers amongst us will be very familiar with.